nholthaus/units/docs/explain/dimensional-analysis.md

 ## Naming the result type checks your algebra

-Here is the leverage.
 When you write `auto`, you accept whatever the expression produces.
 When you *name* the result type, you state what you expect — and the compiler verifies that the algebra actually produces it.
-A named result type turns dimensional analysis into a check the build performs for you.
+A named result type turns dimensional analysis into a check the build performs.

 ```cpp
 square_meters<double> area = 3.0_m * 5.0_m;   // asserts: this product is an area.
 It is.
 Compiles.